 An exception to the ladder safety rule

 For Jones, it’s important to remind employees that using ladders last doesn’t mean that you won’t ever use a ladder again.
-There isn’t always enough space at the work site for other options.
+Sometimes there isn’t always enough space at the work site for other options (i.e. small electrical rooms).
 There will be some work situations where you need a ladder.
 Make sure to educate your employees on the basics of safety when working at heights.
 This is a great topic to cover at a safety meeting.

 Turner Construction created a ladder permit to address these situations.
-This permit is signed by an employee’s supervisor.
+This permit is signed by the employee and the employee’s supervisor.
 It goes over important safety rules and checks.
 The permit includes the following information:

 - General ladder safety information.
 What kind of ladder are you using?